 Putting aside the other commissions and charges, what is a reasonable percentage of assets fee?

-The average fee paid to asset managers is 1% on the first $1 Million under management.
+The average fee paid to asset managers is about1% on the first $1 Million under management.
 [Link] This may not sound like a lot, but remember, that's a starting price of $10,000 every year.
-We think that's too much for a few hours of work which may or may not be outsourced anyway.
+We think that's too much for work which may or may not be outsourced anyway.

-Even worse, the same study showed that those with $10 million paid close to 0.7% - an average or $70,000 per year.
+Even worse, the same study showed that those with $10 million paid close to 0.7% - an average of $70,000 per year.
 Is it really 7 times harder to manage $10 million than $1 million?
-We don't think so.
+It is certainly harder, but we think that multiple is too high.

-Our AUM fee starts lower and gets to our minimum rate faster than what you are likely to find anywhere.
+Our AUM fee starts lower and gets to our minimum rate faster than you are likely to find anywhere for professional money management customized to your situation, preferences, and needs.
 Here is our current typical fee schedule.

-A hypothetical investor with $1 million invested would pay $4,500 per year or just less than half of the industry norm.
-An investor with $10 million would pay $23,500 per year or about a third of the industry norm described above.
-As you fee-only advisor there are no additional fees other than the trading cost at our custodian, where more than 500 ETFs trade for free.
+A hypothetical investor with $1 million invested would pay $7,000 per year, or $3,000 less than the industry norm.
+An investor with $8 million would pay $38,000 per year or about half of the industry norm described above.
+As your fee-only advisor there are no additional fees other than the trading cost at our custodian.